nguyetmle/Space-Invaders/README.md

 # Space-Invaders
 ## Description
-Final project for COM110: Space Invaders game using Python and Pygame
+Final project for COM110: UI-animated Space Invaders game with Python OOP, incorporating audio effects, highscore board and playback function.
 ## Installation
 1. Clone this repository to your machine (preferably on Windows)
 2. Install Pygame